 - If nothing seems to be working, consider ADHD misdiagnosis as a strong possibility.
 Your child might really not have ADHD and instead might be suffering from one of the more than 75 things that can confuse the diagnosis of ADHD causing the misdiagnosis of ADHD behavior.

 The therapy of Attention Deficit Hyperactivity Disorder is wrought with many pitfalls and a potential for disaster.
 Most of the failures in treatment and many of the bad things that occur do so because of illogical or unnecessary changes in therapy.
 Examples include:

 - Changing an ADHD medication before reaching a maximum dose or before side-effects are noticed for any reason.
-Just like many other drugs, medications for ADHD usually require weeks or even months to become effective.
+Just like many other drugs, medications for ADHD like over the counter Adderall usually require weeks or even months to become effective.
 In some cases, we’ve seen ADHD drug therapy take as long as three months to reach full effect.
 The key in those cases has been the fact that the kids were definitely improving slowly, but surely the entire time.

 - Adding additional medications before trying time-released or extended release versions to help with behavior or study later in the day.

 - Abruptly stopping an ADHD drug without discussing it with your child’s ADHD doctor.

 - Trying to advance dosages of ADHD medications too rapidly or adding multiple medications at one time.

 - Not being sure your ADHD child or teen is actually taking the medication as prescribed (I’ve known ADHD kids who didn’t really want to take their meds simply palm the pills, pretend they took them and flush them later.
 One 13-year-old girl actually put them in a sock and saved them for some unknown reason.
 She didn’t like the way they slowed her down and just didn’t want the edge taken off of her behavior!)